google/benchmark/docs/user_guide.md

 conversion to `double&`.
 Thus you can use all of the standard arithmetic assignment operators (`=,+=,-=,*=,/=`) to change the value of each counter.

-In multithreaded benchmarks, each counter is set on the calling thread only.
-When the benchmark finishes, the counters from each thread will be summed;
-the resulting sum is the value which will be shown for the benchmark.

 The `Counter` constructor accepts three parameters: the value as a `double` ; a bit flag which allows you to show counters as rates, and/or as per-thread iteration, and/or as per-thread averages, and/or iteration invariants,